TimKahn/Guess_the_Address/log.md

 #### Areas to improve
 * Model is reliant on finding cross-listed properties, which could be too few (esp. outside major cities).
 I have code to find the most likely cross-listings, and it does fairly well, but they must be manually validated.
 I do not want this data to be a prediction, as it would put incorrect data in my tiny positive class!
+* Current MVP trusts the lat, lon in the attom data.